Aidarb/Game5050/README.md

 # Game5050
-Game 50/50 using socket and multitreading and concurency
+Game 50/50 using socket, multitreading and concurency